 In 2010, the Institute of Medicine (IOM) released The Future of Nursing: Leading Change, Advancing Health report.
-This report made a strong recommendation that 80% of Registered Nurses should have their bachelor’s degree by 2020.
+This report strongly recommended that 80% of Registered Nurses should have their bachelor’s degree by 2020.

 The nursing field didn’t meet this goal, but it made a lot of progress.
 About 60% of registered nurses have baccalaureate degrees, and the number continues to rise.

-The report also informed the need for change in nursing education in order to meet the changes in healthcare.
-This recommendation was made for a few key reasons including the increasing complexity of care and hospital magnet status.
+The report also informed the need for change in nursing education to meet the changes in healthcare.
+This recommendation was made for a few key reasons, including the increasing complexity of care and hospital magnet status.